SakshiRastogi1302/Data-Structures-Algorithms/lecture1-flowchart-pseudocode/lecture-1-notes.md

     4. Given a person's age, find if they shoould get a driving license or not

 Q12.
 How does code run?\
 Ans.
-A developer will write C++ code inside digital notebook i.e. Visual Studio Code Editor or VS Code Editor.
-The translator i.e. C++ compiler will take the C++ code as an input and convert it into 0's & 1's language i.e. binary language or executable code which computer understands.
+A developer will write Java code inside digital notebook i.e. Visual Studio Code Editor or VS Code Editor.
+The translator i.e. Java compiler will take the Java code as an input and convert it into 0's & 1's language i.e. binary language or executable code which computer understands.
 Now, the computer will execute this executable code.

 0 means current is not passed to the computer and 1 means current is passed to the computer.